pikimix/pynet-training1/README.md

 # pynet-training1
-Editing the readme on GitHub
+Editing the readmy on server and fixing merge conflict